jbjw/econ-server/README.md

 ## Config
 - node server.js -p [port]

+## Deployment
+I like to use pm2 to keep the server running.
+Instructions:
+- run `npm install -g pm2`
+- run `pm2 start server.js`

+The server will now run in the background and restart automatically (on crash, reboot, etc).

 ## API Reference
 - `/` root, instructions
 - `/markets` a list of the markets